julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 ---

-## The Expanded Fertility Magic Guide is Currently in the Works
+## The Expanded Fertility Magic Guide is Finally Here!

-A ritual guide exploring fertility herbs, womb magic, menstrual rites, moon cycles, ancestral customs, and old European folk practices is currently in development.
+A **92-page fertility magic system** rooted in traditional herbal lore, womb wisdom, menstrual rites, moon cycles, ancestral customs, and old Slavic folk practices is now available.

+Rather than offering a random collection of spells and rituals, this guide follows a **structured 4-month program** designed to help you work with your body's natural rhythms.

+It also has a **Fertility Path Finder** that helps you identify the challenges you may be facing, whether your focus is preparing the womb, restoring emotional balance after loss, strengthening your connection to your cycle, or deepening your fertility practice.
+It directs you to the most appropriate rituals and herbal support.

-The guide will include **deeper ritual systems**, traditional household workings, seasonal practices, and expanded herbal lore not published on the site.
+Inside, you'll find carefully sequenced ritual systems, traditional household workings, seasonal practices, herbal tea blends, and expanded folklore that goes far beyond what's published on this site.

-Waiting list members will receive **early access and a launch discount**.

-<script async data-uid="a41c34ec1d" src="https://wild-witch-herbs.kit.com/a41c34ec1d/index.js"></script>
+**[Folk Fertility Magic: A 4-Month Guided Program](https://wildwitchherbs.gumroad.com/l/fertility-magic)** is designed to accompany you step by step on your fertility journey.

 ---